Greco-Bactrian Kingdom: Coinage

-Contacts with the Han Empire
+Contacts with Han China

 To the north, Euthydemus also ruled Sogdiana and Ferghana, and there are indications that from Alexandria Eschate the Greco-Bactrians may have led expeditions as far as Kashgar and Ürümqi in Xinjiang, leading to the first known contacts between China and the West around 220 BC.
 The Greek historian Strabo too writes that: "they extended their empire even as far as the Seres (Chinese) and the Phryni".
-(Strabo, XI.XI.I).

-Several statuettes and representations of Greek soldiers have been found north of the Tian Shan, on the doorstep to China, and are today on display in the Xinjiang museum at Ürümqi (Boardman).
+(Strabo, XI.XI.I).Several statuettes and representations of Greek soldiers have been found north of the Tian Shan, on the doorstep to China, and are today on display in the Xinjiang museum at Ürümqi (Boardman).
 Middle Eastern or Greek influences on Chinese art have also been suggested (Hirth, Rostovtzeff).
 Designs with rosette flowers, geometric lines, meanders and glass inlays, suggestive of Egyptian, Persian, and/or Hellenistic influences, can be found on some early Han dynasty bronze mirrors.

-Some speculate that Greek influence is found in the artworks of the burial site of China's first Emperor Qin Shi Huang, dating back to the 3rd century BC, including in the manufacture of the famous Terracotta army.
+Some speculate that Greek influence is found in the artworks of the burial site of China's first Emperor Qin Shi Huang, dating back to the 3rd century BC, including in the manufacture of the famous Terracotta Army.
 This idea suggested that Greek artists may have come to China at that time to train local artisans in making sculptures However, this idea is disputed.

 Numismatics also suggest that some technology exchanges may have occurred on these occasions: the Greco-Bactrians were the first in the world to issue cupro-nickel (75:25 ratio) coins, an alloy technology only known by the Chinese at the time under the name "White copper" (some weapons from the Warring States period were in copper-nickel alloy).
 The practice of exporting Chinese metals, in particular iron, for trade is attested around that period.
-Kings Euthydemus, Euthydemus II, Agathocles and Pantaleon made these coin issues around 170 BC.
+Kings Euthydemus I, Euthydemus II, Agathocles and Pantaleon made these coin issues around 170 BC.
 An alternative suggestion is that the metal in the coinage derived from a mine where a cupro-nickel alloy occurred naturally, perhaps Anarak in eastern Iran.
 Copper-nickel would not be used again in coinage until the 19th century.

 The presence of Chinese people in India from ancient times is also suggested by the accounts of the "Ciñas" in the Mahabharata and the Manu Smriti.
-The Han dynasty explorer and ambassador Zhang Qian visited Bactria in 126 BC, and reported the presence of Chinese products in the Bactrian markets:
+When the famous Han dynasty explorer and ambassador Zhang Qian visited Bactria in approximately 126 BC, he reported the presence of Chinese products in the Bactrian markets: